BelledonneCommunications/linphone-sdk/README.md

 You can package 3 kinds of binaries : win32, uwp and win32 with Windows Store Compatibility.

 - win32: this is the win32 version of Linphone-SDK without any restrictions.
 The framework is 'win'.
-- uwp : this is a uwp x64 version of linphone--sdk.
-You will not be able to use OpenH264 and Lime X3DH.
+- uwp : this is a uwp x64 version of Linphone-SDK.
 The framework is 'uap10.0'.
 - win32 Windows Store : this is the win32 version of Linphone-SDK with the Windows Store Compatibility enabled for Windows Bridge.
 The framework is 'netcore'.

 In an another build folder (like buildNuget), set these options :